As the year flies by, have you taken the time to consider the importance of a marketing strategy this year?

 Knowledge is power, and after you finish reading this post, your business will have a leg up over the competition.
 You’ll also be ready to overcome the initial hurdles that are common when trying to come up with a marketing strategy.

-Challenges Of Creating A Marketing Strategy In 2018
+Challenges Of Creating A Marketing Strategy

 The most common challenge that business owners face when creating a marketing plan is “where do I start?”
 In fact, this is the most common obstacle for just about any goal in life really.